deokhk/RLM_analysis/README.md

 ## Overview

-This repository provides the **analysis, detection, and mitigation framework** proposed in the paper
+This repository provides the **analysis, detection, and mitigation framework** proposed in the paper:
 *Why Do Multilingual Reasoning Gaps Emerge in Reasoning Language Models?*

 The repository is designed as a **paper-aligned companion repository**, enabling direct and faithful reproduction of the paper’s main experimental results.